Myrdincx/dotfiles-old/README.md

 ## Make changes

-**You are able to change the keys, rc file and theme in AwesomeWM.**
+**You are able to make changes to the files and theme in AwesomeWM.**

 Make sure you are in the home directory.